 No ground structure = no problem, aircraft connectivity is via satellite

-Share flight tracks with customers, team members and loved ones - unlimited accounts, no additional costs
+Share flight tracks with customers, team members and loved ones - unlimited accounts at no additional cost

 Private and secure network, with bank-grade encryption